-Although it suffers the predictable problems of congestion and commercialization, Bali’s original charm is still much in evidence, its distinctive temples and elaborate festivals set off by the mountainous, river-rich landscape of the interior.
+Although it suffers the predictable problems of congestion and commercialization, Bali’s original charm is still much in evidence.
+You'll find here distinctive temples and elaborate festivals set off by a mountainous, river-rich landscape of the interior.

 The island’s northern area is dominated by the awesome bulk of Gunung Rinjani, and trekking at least part of the way up is the reason many tourists come to Lombok.
 Most base themselves in the nearby villages of Senaru or Sembalun Lawang.
 Other visitors enjoy the cool foothills at tiny Tetebatu and Sapit.
-The other big draw is the beaches.
+For many, a big draw is the beaches.

-There’s a bird park in the middle of the island (Taman Burung) that’s worth a visit; it houses three hundred tropical birds.
-The snorkelling is good along the east coast; start at Royal Reef and drift down to Kontiki in the south.
+There’s a bird park in the middle of the island (Taman Burung) that’s worth a visit.
+It houses three hundred tropical birds.
+The snorkelling is good along the east coast.
+Start at Royal Reef and drift down to Kontiki in the south.
 Take care – there may well be boats coming in and out to the harbour along here.

 Furthest from the mainland, the largest of the islands, Gili Trawangan attracts the greatest number of visitors (many of whom come for the magic mushrooms for which the island is infamous) and is the most developed.
 The southeast of the island is wall-to-wall guesthouses, restaurants and dive shops, although it is still low-key and relaxing outside the high season.
 For quieter surroundings, head further north.

 Dive deep into Balinese culture with this tailor-made trip to Bali's Culture & Gili's beaches.
 Visits include rice field walks, the Gates of Heaven, water temples like Tirta Empul and Tirta Gangga as well as a traditional cooking class.
 Your trip ends with the beaches of Gili Air and Jimbaran.